trailblazer/roar-rails/README.markdown

 ### Represents Configuration

-If you don't want to use conventions or pass representers you can configure them on the class level using `#represents`.
+If you don't want to use conventions or pass representers you can configure them on the class level using `::represents`.
 This will also call `respond_to` for you.

 ```ruby
 class SingersController < ApplicationController